deyloop/notebox/20220114044631/README.md

     mapfile -t COMMANDS < <(LC_COLLATE=C sort < <(printf "%s\n" "${COMMANDS[@]}"))
     ```

-    Explaination:
+    Explanation:
-    * `declare -F` will produce a newline delimited list of all Bash functions declared.
+    * `declare -F` will produce a newline delimited list of all Bash
+      functions declared.
-    * Functions that do not follow the naming convention specified above are ignored.
+    * Functions that do not follow the naming convention specified above
+      are ignored.
     * The functions that do follow the convention are added to `COMMANDS`
     * The function names are sorted and put into `COMMANDS`

+---

 Related: